 There are some dogs that can go even further and recognise many more words.

-Teaching a spaniel or other dog to recognise things by name, such as his toys, is a fun thing to do and will work your dog mentally, thus helping to keep him occupied if time is precious or, if we are confined to our homes such as in present times.
+Teaching a spaniel or other dog to recognise things by name, such as his toys, is a fun thing to do and will work your dog mentally, helping to keep him occupied.

 Just as he recognises the word ‘walk’ with going for a walk, he’ll soon recognise the toy’s name.

 Once you have some success, repeat with other toys.

 Eventually you can have a game where you say the toys name and ask your spaniel to find it and bring it to you.